LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Implementation and co-design framework

 \item \textbf{Generate Optimal Design}: Once we find the optimal design based on the user-defined metrics, the model hyperparameters, as well as weights and bias, are generated.
 A low-latency FPGA design is then produced using our open-source HLS-based templates, thereby enhancing design productivity.

 \end{itemize}

-Although the work in~\cite{moreno2020jedi} has conducted a wide algorithmic search considering various model hyperparameters, it assigns uniform size to all three MLPs, which is not latency friendly for GNNs since edge-related operations usually require more iterations than node-related ones as discussed above.
+Although~\cite{moreno2020jedi} has conducted a wide algorithmic search considering various model hyperparameters, it assigns uniform size to all three MLPs, which is not latency friendly for GNNs since edge-related operations usually require more iterations than node-related ones as discussed above.
 We mitigate this by rebalancing the sizes of different MLPs, thereby striking a balance between algorithm and hardware performance.
+In design space exploration (DSE), we also use grid search, like~\cite{moreno2020jedi}, to navigate both algorithmic and hardware design parameters, constrained by latency considerations.
+We recognize that more advanced DSE techniques, such as those leveraging reinforcement learning, might offer better efficiency over grid search.
+We leave this for our future work since it has limited impact on the conclusions in this paper.

 While our primary objective in this work is to minimize latency on a resource-constrained device, the optimization mode of our co-design approach can easily be adapted to serve other user-defined metrics and constraints.
-Furthermore, we are investigating how this co-design approach can be automated by techniques such as meta-programming~\cite{vandebon2021enhancing}.
+Furthermore, we are investigating how this co-design approach can be automated by techniques such as meta-programming~\cite{vandebon2021enhancing, que2023metaml}.